davesnx/learn-ramda/README.md

-# 🐏 Learn ramda, the interactive way
+# 🐏 The interactive way to learn ramda

 Those recent years Functional Programming paradigms became more present in the JavaScript ecosystem.
 From the first functional approach I saw from underscore library, many years passed, and we are now at a place where many of us see the benefits in writing code this way and immutability in mind.